wpdiscussionboard/wp-discussion-board/readme.txt

 == Changelog ==

+= 2.3.18, May 6 2021 =
+* Updated: Updated the POT translation files to include new strings
+* Updated: French and Russian translation files

 = 2.3.17, April 14 2021 =
 * Added: Ability to add custom checkbox fields to the registration form